JakobKrause/RUST_FNN_LMA/README.md

 [commit: Function distributions in modules and error handling](https://github.com/JakobKrause/RUST_FNN_LMA/commit/5c7473459d29ef0f930d8722ec62cb5309aa4f15)

 I also change the way the model is build with the help of a "SequentialBuilder", this allows for chainable layer addition and a more compact initalization of the model.

+# 3rd Step - Plotting and multimodal benchmark

+Non-linear regression did not really work, i suppose the missing regularization is the problem.

+# 4rd Step - Regularization